irccloud/irccat/README.md

 If `http.listeners.github.default_channel` is set, received notifications will be sent to this channel unless overriden in `http.listeners.github.repositories`.
 Otherwise, unrecognised repositories will be ignored.

+GitHub can be configured to deliver webhooks to irccat on an organisation level which, combined with the `default_channel` setting, significantly reduces configuration effort compared to GitHub's old integrations system.

 ## IRC → Shell
 You can use irccat to execute commands from IRC: